-On the Duluth campus, the availability of the vaccine through the summer months is at hospitals, clinics. and pharmacies in the Duluth community.
+For the Duluth campus, the vaccine is available through local hospitals, clinics, and pharmacies in the Duluth community.
 Please review detailed information here.

 Frequently Asked Questions

 New resource!
-We have new material, https://www.health.state.mn.us/diseases/coronavirus/vaccine/vaxtruths.pdf that debunks a lot of common myths around COVID-19 vaccines.
+MYTHBUSTERS!
+Please visit the MDH for more information https://www.health.state.mn.us/diseases/coronavirus/vaccine/vaxtruths.pdf that debunks a lot of common myths around COVID-19 vaccines.

 Are there any side effects?
 What should I expect to feel like after receiving the vaccine?

 Yes.
 The most common side effects are injection site pain, fatigue, headache, muscle pain, and joint pain.
 Some people in the clinical trials have reported fever.
 Side effects are more common after the second dose; younger adults, who have more robust immune systems, reported more side effects than older adults.